Psychologist

 Physiological Aspects of Anger

 Like other emotions, anger is accompanied by physiological and biological changes.
-When you get angry, your heart rate and blood pressure go up, as do the levels of your energy hormones, adrenaline, and noradrenaline.
+When you get angry, your heart rate and blood pressure go up, as do the levels of your energy hormones, adrenaline and noradrenaline, your rate of breathing increases and your body's muscles tense up.

 While anger has a physiological preparation phase during which the body resources are mobilized for a fight, it also has a wind-down phase as well.
 The body starts to relax back towards its resting state when the target of the anger is no longer accessible or an immediate threat.
 It is difficult to relax from an angry state very quickly.
 The adrenaline-caused arousal that occurs during anger lasts a very long time (many hours, sometimes days), and lowers the anger threshold, making it easier for the person to get angry again later on.
 It takes a rather long time for the body to return to the resting state.